stec-inc/EnhanceIO/README.txt

 	HDD asynchronously.
 Reads are handled similar to Read-only and Write-through modes.

-2. WHAT HAS ENHANCEIO ADDED TO FLASHCACHE?
+2. WHAT HAS ENHANCEIO CHANGED TO FLASHCACHE?

 2.1.
 A new write-back engine